zhangyujie-1998/TCDM/README.md

 # [TCDM: Transformational Complexity Based Distortion Metric for Perceptual Point Cloud Quality Assessment (TVCG2023)](https://arxiv.org/abs/2210.04671)
 by Yujie Zhang, Qi Yang, Yifei Zhou, Xiaozhong Xu, Le Yang, Yiling Xu

 This respository is about a full-reference point cloud quality metric based on the transformational complexity.
-The basic motivation is that the quality of one distorted point cloud can be quantified as the complexity or the amount of effort of transforming it into its corresponding reference.
+The key idea is that the quality of one distorted point cloud can be quantified as the complexity or the amount of effort of transforming it into its corresponding reference.

 ## Introduction
 ![image text](https://github.com/zyj1318053/TCDM/blob/main/fig/Framework.png)